MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

    |  |--doc          : Documentation files

 ModelMuse will also create a subdirectory of the "Public Documents" directory named "ModelMuse Examples" containing sample models and data.
+For computers in which the language is not English, the name of the "Public Documents" directory may be a translation of "Public Documents."

    |  |--data         : Data files and example models described in the
    |  |                   documentation or the ModelMuse help.